albert-college-ics3u/final-project-2018/README.md

 ### Analysis & Design

 This will be an ongoing phase of your project.
-On a **daily basis** you will make **‘journal entries’** that give evidence of your thought processes *(planning – input/output, layout, algorithms, description of functions created, etc.)* on that day.
+On a **daily basis** you will make **‘journal entries’** that give evidence of your thought processes *(planning – input/output, how data will be stored, layout, algorithms, description of functions created, etc.)* on that day.

 ### Writing Code